-The SCR at year-end 2023 was £165,594k and the Guernsey MCR £17,511k.
+The SCR at year-end 2024 was £173,292k and the Guernsey MCR £10,624k.
 The calculations of the SCR follow the UK's Standard Formula regime.
-The Directive 2009/138/EC and the Delegated Regulation (EU) 2015/35, in each case as adopted into UK law and regulation, describe the process to be followed by companies applying the Standard Formula approach.
+The Rulebook sets out the approach to be followed by companies applying the Standard Formula.
 The Guernsey MCR is calculated in accordance with the requirements of The Insurance Solvency Rules 2021.